KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 ### Why box-shadows and not borders?

-> `box-sizing: border-box` is a bless.

 Some of you used the same trick with borders instead of box-shadows.
 I think the main pro of using box-shadows is it doesn’t conflict with the box-model since it’s being rendered on its own layer.
 When you’re dealing with borders, you have to make sure you include the border in the width/height if you’re using `box-sizing: border-box`.
 And if you don’t… well that’s stupid, this property is golden.

 However the major downside of box-shadows is they can be quite intensive for the CPU/GPU, causing expensive repaint when scrolling, especially on older browsers like Internet Explorer 9.

 ### What about Internet Explorer 8?

-> Best fallback is no fallback.

 When it comes to Internet Explorer 8, or actually any browser not supporting any of the 3 major properties (pseudo-elements, box-shadow, border-radius, pick the lowest common denomitor which happens to be box-shadow), we simply apply a appropriate background color to the `.box__cut` elements.
 No circle, no big deal.